Rafael Caldera: Youth, education and early achievements

 Rafael Caldera during the High School graduation awards, Colegio San Ignacio, Caracas, 16 October 1931.
 (Handwritten text): "For my adored mom and dad, a keepsake of my school with total devotion".

 Caldera during his engagement to Alicia.
 Also in the photo: his father, Rafael Caldera Izaguirre, his sister Rosa Elena, and his aunt and uncle (who became his adoptive parents) Maria Eva Rodríguez and Tomás Liscano, at Miracielos, Caracas, 1940.

 Rafael Caldera Rodríguez, the son of Rafael Caldera Izaguirre and Rosa Sofía Rodríguez Rivero, was born on 24 January 1916, in San Felipe, Venezuela.
 His mother having died when he was two and a half years-old, Caldera was raised by his maternal aunt María Eva Rodríguez Rivero and her husband Tomás Liscano Giménez.

 Caldera attended elementary school in his native San Felipe and later in Caracas, at the Jesuit-run Catholic school San Ignacio de Loyola, where he completed his secondary education at the age of fifteen.
 The following year he began law studies at the Central University of Venezuela.

 As a young university student, Caldera exhibited a precocious intellectual brilliance.
 At the age of nineteen, and after studying the 26 volumes of Andrés Bello's collected works, Caldera published his first book, Andres Bello, a comprehensive analysis of the life and works of Bello's literary, linguistic, legal, historic, philosophical, and political texts.
 This book received an award from the Venezuelan National Academy of Language in 1935, and has remained an indispensable reference for scholarship studies on the most prominent Venezuelan man-of-letters of the 19th century.

+Caldera was a student of Manuel Aguirre and was introduced to Luigi Sturzo by Aguirre.